TypeStrong/ts-loader/README.md

 ### Options

 There are two types of options: TypeScript options (aka "compiler options") and loader options.
 TypeScript options should be set using a tsconfig.json file.
-Loader options can be set either using a query when specifying the loader or through the `options` property in the webpack configuration:
+Loader options can be specified through the `options` property in the webpack configuration:

 ```javascript
 module.exports = {